-That was back in February.
-And lucky for me Tom put up with my geekiness and rambling and told me a quick backstory about it - with some details filled in by his wife, Colleen.
-It turns out she’s a big part of the watch’s story...
-Tom and his wife did business with me that day, but it was hearing about Tom’s Milgauss that really made my day.
-The rest of the day I couldn’t get my lucky interaction off my mind.
-So when I send a follow up email thanking them for shopping and taking the time to share his watch, I added that I’d love to write about it if he was up for it...
-I was thrilled when he replied back yes, “he’d be happy and honored to sit down for an interview.”
+As cool as Tom’s Milgauss is, he and his wife are even cooler characters.
+That day, they graciously entertained my excitement about his watch by sharing a quick backstory about it.
+(It turned out Colleen played a big part in it becoming Tom’s…) The couple did business with me that day, but it was hearing about Tom’s watch that really made my day.
+As these encounters usually go, I couldn’t get it out of my mind.
+So later, when I sent a follow up email, I added that I’d love to write about Tom’s Milgauss.
+You can imagine how thrilled I was when Tom replied back, “I’d be happy and honored to sit down for an interview.”
 The only problem was Tom didn’t live in Chicago.
 But he did travel here on business from time to time.
-We kept in touch through email over the next several months, until finally, our schedules aligned and we set time and place to meet.
+So, we kept in touch over email through the spring and summer, until finally, he was coming back to town.
+We set a time and place to meet.

 Unfortunately Colleen didn't make this trip, so it was just Tom and I sitting down for a chat.
 It was a perfect Indian summer day in September, so we sat outside just off the Magnificent Mile with the Wrigley Building as our backdrop.
 I prompted Tom with a few questions and turned the mic over to him.
 I was all ears listening to his recollection of the watch’s life, told through the lives of people in his life.